YOK-X/demo_project/README.md

 # demo_project
-This is demo projject for my DevOps course
+This is demo project for my DevOps course